|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The Fostering Connections to Success and Increasing Adoption Act of 2008 requires that, for youth who will be discharged from foster care at age 18 or older, the caseworker develop a personalized transition plan, as directed by the youth.
 The transition plan must be developed and executed during the 90-day period immediately prior to the date a youth will be discharged.
 The transition plan must be as detailed as the youth may elect, and include specific options on housing, health insurance, education, local opportunities for mentors and continuing support services, work force supports and employment services.
 The agency must also provide the youth with appropriate contact information if they need more information or need help with a crisis situation through age 21.

 The Patient Protection and Affordable Care Act [P.L.
 111-148] further amends transition plan requirements.
-Effective October 1, 2010, a youth’s transition plan must also include information on the importance of designating someone to make health care treatment decisions on behalf of a youth in foster care if the youth is unable to do so and does not have or want a relative who would otherwise be designated under state law to make such decisions.
+A youth’s transition plan must also include information on the importance of designating someone to make health care treatment decisions on behalf of a youth in foster care if the youth is unable to do so and does not have or want a relative who would otherwise be designated under state law to make such decisions.
 Youth also must be given information about how to execute a health care power of attorney, health care proxy, or other similar documents recognized under state law.

 In Minnesota, the procedure for designation of health care treatment decisions is called a health care directive, governed by Minnesota Statutes, Chapter 145C.
 If a youth wants to pursue a health care directive, a suggested form is available in Minnesota Statutes, section 145C.16.